 MADD Fakes Student Deaths to Make Its Point About Drunk Driving

 In the ongoing battle against drunk driving, especially among underage drivers, Mothers Against Drunk Driving (MADD) has pushed the envelope since its founding in the early 1980s.
-MADD was a major force behind the country's move toward stricter DUI laws like a nationally lowered blood alcohol limit of .08%.
+MADD was a major force behind the country's move toward stricter drunk driving laws like a nationally lowered blood alcohol limit of .08%.

 While MADD is an organization that arguably fights for a noble cause (that of decreasing the number of impaired drivers and thus decreasing the number of fatalities caused by alcohol-related car accidents), its methods for achieving its goals has at times come into question.